 Best Ethical Investment Provider Being owned by a charity places good intentions at the foundations of our Group.
-We are proud to have been awarded the Moneyfacts Best Ethical Investment Provider' award each year since 2009 - an award voted for by the adviser community.
+We are proud to have been awarded the Moneyfacts "Best Ethical Investment Provider" award every year since 2009 - an award voted for by our clients, that recognises our strong long-term performance and commitment to responsible and sustainable investment.
 As of the 31st December 2023, EdenTree managed £3.6 billion of assets under management, serving clients in the institutional, retail, advisory and charity markets.
+2023 Highlights